square/protob/README.md

 You only specify the package if the field is an extension field.

-The following methods are package aware and must include the package name if extensions are used.
+The following methods are package aware and must include the package name if extension fields are being accessed.

 * setf - set values on fields. setf(value, fieldName, packageName)
 * getf - get values from fields. getf(fieldName, packageName)